Sacchan-VRC/SaccFlightAndVehicles/README.txt

 It's probably best to break my prefab and remake your own after you've modified the vehicles to your liking and understand how everything works.
 If you've made you own vehicle and it's having trouble taking off, try adjusting the center of mass and pitch moment positions

-Performance seemed to be suffering a little in testing, I hope to find ways to optimize it in future.
+HUDController is only enabled when inside the vehicle.
+The leave buttons are children of the HUDController object, just to make the explosion animation simpler.
+Disabling them in the explosion animation and using write defaults when not exploding means they would need a parent in order to be disabled anyway.

+HUDController's bigstuff object is scaled to 8000 to make the hud appear to be on the sky like a real HUD.
+You may want to scale it down to 1 if you plan on editing HUD elements.

+The Gun_pilot now is set to not collide with reserved2 layer.
+The plane is set to reserved2 for the pilot when he enters, so that he can't shoot himself, and reverted back to Walkthrough when he leaves.

-There are 15 udon scripts in this package, I will now explain what each one does, and what each of the variables of each one does.
+There are 20 udon scripts in this package, I will now explain what each one does, and what each of the variables of each one does.
 Ctrl-F as needed.

 SF-1
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------